keeno12/intro-to-sql/intro-to-sql/README.md

 JOIN Products ON OrderDetails.ProductID=Products.ProductID;
 ```

-TODO: Make simpler for first join intro and add graph

 By default when you just use 'join' we are creating a inner join.
 Read more about different joins [here](https://www.w3schools.com/sql/sql_join.asp)
 .